typebytes/angular-checklist/content/performance/dont-call-function-from-template.md

   id;
 }
 ```

-As long as the `id` property will stay the same, the pipe won't execute its code again and perform a possibly expensive task.
+As long as the `id` property doesn't change the pipe won't execute its code again and perform a possibly expensive task.

 # Resources